LavaMoat/LavaMoat/README.md

 [lavamoatViz]: https://lavamoat.github.io/LavaMoat/
 The [lavamoat viz][lavamoatViz] is a tool to visualize an application's dependency graph and assess package dangerousness.

+### Scuttling security feature

+LavaMoat offers further (yet advanced) security enhancement to LavaMoat protection which is known as `scuttling` - an optional feature which is turned off by default and can enhance the security LavaMoat will apply to your application.
+Before using it, make sure to get yourself familiar with it and with the implications of using it by reading its [doc file][ScuttlingDoc].

 ## Further reading on software supplychain security